show-karma/karma-gap-sdk/readme.md

   });
 ```

-## 5. Attesting Data in a Frontend
+## 5. Creating entities in the Frontend

-Attesting data using the GAP SDK is quite straightforward.
+Creating entities (by adding attestations) using the GAP SDK is quite straightforward.
 Developers only need to define what they want to attest, and we provide facilities for this module.
 To avoid frequent wallet pop-ups for individual entity attestations, we've developed a special contract that handles multiple attestations and their relationships.
 This means you can transact once and attest multiple times.
 Let's walk through an example:

 Suppose a user wants to create a project, and this project will include: